Grade (band): Legacy

 When asked by Noisey in 2014 if he ever felt bitter for a lack of recognition, singer Kyle Bishop stated, "There's a lot of accolades that people give us for supposedly starting something and I think that's all bullshit, to be honest with you.
 I think that a billion bands were doing similar things before us and after that deserve just as much credit.
 And if we do get some credit from certain people, awesome.
 If we don't, it doesn't really matter because I really don't think it's true anyway."

+They have been cited as an influence by Atreyu, Senses Fail, Silverstein, the Used and Boys Night Out.